Sensitivity of the limit shape of sample clouds from meta densities: Results

 Although the shape of the limit set is rather unstable under even slight perturbations of the original distribution, one may note the persistence of the diagonal cross as a subset of the limit set.
-Due to equality and symmetry of the marginals, clearly the points on the $2^{d-1}$ diagonals in $\zb$-space are mapped into the points on the diagonals in $\xb$-space.
-However, Figure~\ref{fcase1} shows that much larger subsets of the open orthants in $\zb$-space are mapped on the neighborhood of the diagonals in $\xb$-space.
+For scaling constants $b_n$ in~(\ref{q0cn}), the univariate projections of the sample clouds $M_n=\{\XB_1/b_n,\ldots,\XB_n/b_n\}$ converge onto $[-1,1]$.
+Hence, the limit set $E$ for the multivariate sample clouds $M_n$, if it exists, has univariate projections $[-1,1]$.
+One may use the invariance principle for limit distributions in multivariate EVT to show why the set $E$ often contains the diagonal cross $E_\times$.
+We shall use the ideas expressed in Figure~\ref{fcase1}.